Everything you need to know about tattoo numbing sprays: Types, safety, and more

 Getting a tattoo is an exciting experience, but let's be honest—pain is part of the deal.
 Tattoo numbing sprays are a popular option for reducing pain, but with so many types and safety concerns, it's easy to get overwhelmed.

-We'll break down everything you need to know about tattoo numbing sprays, from the different types available to their safety and effectiveness.
+This guide will break down everything you need to know about tattoo numbing sprays, from the different types available to their safety and effectiveness.

 What is a tattoo-numbing spray?

 A tattoo numbing spray is a product that tattoo artists use to help reduce the pain of getting a tattoo.
-It contains active ingredients like lidocaine or benzocaine, temporarily numb the skin's surface.
+It contains active ingredients like lidocaine or benzocaine, which temporarily numb the skin's surface.

 Types of tattoo numbing sprays